fanifrancs/frontend-mentor-challenges/README.md

 # frontend-mentor-challenges
 A collection of my solutions.
-Just click any and you will be directed to its repo.
+Just click any and you will be redirected to its repo.

 - [e-commerce-product-page](https://github.com/fanifrancs/ecommerce-site)